-The Island VI Form is an ideal bridge between school and higher education, or employment and gives students more freedom and responsibility.
-Students are encouraged to manage their own time and develop the study and work skills needed for university, or the world of work.
+The Island VI Form is an ideal bridge between school and higher education or employment, which gives students more freedom and responsibility.
+Students are encouraged and supported to become adults.
+We facilitate their development of the study and work skill sets needed for university or the world of work.